broltzich/NanoSurveyAPI/README.md

-Startup.ConfugureServices: change connectionString to your local SQL Server
+Startup.ConfugureServices: change connectionString according to your local SQL Server